-A pressure relief valve in the hydraulic circuit prevents build up of oil pressure over 35 PSI (241 kPa) in case drain line when vacuum fan motor is operating.
+A pressure relief valve in the hydraulic circuit prevents build up of oil pressure over 35 PSI in case drain line when vacuum fan motor is operating.
 This valve will vent oil outside valve block through a drain hole in the aluminum valve block.
 This can occur whenever case drain is improperly connected or pressure in motor circuit builds.

-See "Hydraulic Diagram - Vacuum Fan Motor System" on page 5-35 in Lubrication and Maintenance section.
+See "Hydraulic Diagram - Vacuum Fan Motor System" in Lubrication and Maintenance section.